devanshi1999/typing-speed/README.md

 # typing-speed-calculator
-##know how fast and correctly you can type.
+how fast and correctly can you type?